NishchayAnand/software-engineering/System Design/LLD/Backend/Case Studies/Movie Ticket Booking System/Notes.md

 - When a screen is deleted/stopped working, all shows associated with that screen should be removed.
 Hence, we need a bidirectional relationship between show and screen.

+- We cannot have two shows running on a screen in a theatre at same time.
+How to make sure this doesn't happen?